 The Surveying Flotilla is a disparate group of ships which probe the waters of the world in a task which has been carried out by Royal Navy ships for centuries.
 Whether it's HMS Scott in the deep oceans or HMSML Gleaner in a harbour, data is gathered and translated into charts which provide safe passage for mariners across the globe.

 Echo was launched at Appledore in Devon in 2002, and was designed to carry out a wide range of survey work, including support to submarine and amphibious operations, through the collection of oceanographic and bathymetric (analysis of the ocean, its salinity and sound profile) data.

-The Royal Navy’s largest ocean survey ship HMS Scott is...
+The Royal Navy’s ice patrol ship HMS Protector has ventured...

 The featured jobs are available now

 Explore Opportunities Royal Marines OfficerMore info

 Explore Opportunities Engineering Technician (Weapon Engineering)More info